ErrorTzy/writings/notes/Epistemology/LectureNote.md

 $\therefore$ It is false that knowledge equates perception

 ##### 1.5.1.2 REF2: Self-defeating of relativism

 Relativism is self-defeating because it is justified for one to think it is wrong.

+> But this refutations, on the meta-meta level, confirms relativism.

 ##### 1.5.1.3 REF3: Transcendence of knowledge

 Perceptual properties transcend what is actually given in perception.

 > multi-perception knowledge referring one object
 > epistemic perception vs. raw perception
 > judgment about the content

+> A knowledge cannot be reduced to a single perception

 ###### 1.5.1.3.1 Modern explanation: